Hemispingus Occidental

 Western Hemispingus

-Appearance: The Western Hemispingus is a small, stocky bird with a relatively short tail and a stout bill.
+Appearance: The Western Hemispingus is a small, stocky bird with a short tail and a stout bill.
 It features a combination of olive and ochre tones, with variations depending on the subspecies.
 The underparts are often lighter, with a more ochraceous or yellowish hue.
 It may have subtle facial markings or a faint eye-ring, but these can vary across its range.

 Behavior: The Western Hemispingus is insectivorous, foraging for insects and other small arthropods.
 It consumes fruits and seeds occasionally.
 It is often seen in pairs or small groups and may join mixed-species foraging flocks, which is common behavior among tanagers.